VerticalRelevance/Performance-Testing-Blueprint/README.md

 ## CI/CD Pipeline Tests

 These (component) tests run in the pipeline of the service being tested.
-The goal here is to have a baseline of tests that must pass in order to prevent performance regressions. **_These things_** cover the pipeline tests.
+The goal here is to have a baseline of tests that must pass in order to prevent performance regressions.
 The pipeline tests implement a shell script runner.
-This shell script is responsible for calling initiating Locust, capturing the configuration, and collecting the reports.
 See the `pipeline` folder for examples.

 ## Characterization Tests